-Each month on the third Wednesday we invite someone from outside Wellington to speak to the One Mindful Breath community on a topic that interests them, and which will engage us.
+On the third Wednesday of each month we invite someone from outside Wellington to speak to One Mindful Breath on a topic that interests them, and which will engage us.
 This is what our programme for 2019 looks like – so far.
 You might like to bookmark this page and come back to it as it will be updated from time to time.

-Jan 16th • Lorna Edwards (Cardiff, Wales) with an invitation to share our experiences of being secular dharma students/practitioners in Wellington, Cardiff and ... ?
-You can watch our conversation with Lorna on YouTube.
+Jan 16th • Lorna Edwards (Cardiff, Wales) invited us to share our experiences of being secular dharma students/practitioners in Wellington, Cardiff and beyond.
+Watch our conversation with Lorna on YouTube.

-Mar 20th • Bernat Font (Barcelona, Spain) who will speak on self-respect.
-He will be asking: ‘Why do we sit?
+Mar 20th • Bernat Font (Barcelona, Spain) spoke on Self-respect.
+He asked: ‘Why do we sit?
 What motivation is there to be ethical?
 How do we prevent self-compassion from turning into self-pity?’
 For Bernat, one response to all these questions is self-respect.
 The early texts call this ‘to love the self’.
-But, wait a minute … didn’t Buddhism say there is no self‽’ More on this here.
+But, wait a minute … didn’t Buddhism say there is no self‽’ Watch Bernat’s talk on Youtube.

-July 17th • Jim Champion (Abingdon, Berkshire) on the middle way
+July 17th • Jim Champion (Abingdon, Berkshire) will talk about the middle way.

-Aug 21st • Laura Bridgman (Devon, England) on exploring your inner critic
+Aug 21st • Laura Bridgman (Devon, England) will speak to us about exploring our inner critic.

-Nov 20th • Bernd Kaponig (Vienna, Austria) on emotions
+Nov 20th • Bernd Kaponig (Vienna, Austria) will speak on emotions.

-Dec 18th • Gay Watson (Devon, England) on emptiness
+Dec 18th • Gay Watson (Devon, England) will speak on emptiness.